Pushparajkvp/course-notes/SystemDesign/Module1.md

     3. When?
        1. grapple with Big data, to ingest it or to run analytics on it
        2. manage big data ensuring scalability, performance & high availability at the same time.

+## Caching

+1. Intro
+   1. What?
+      1. simply means copying frequently accessed data from the database which is disk-based hardware and storing it in RAM Random Access Memory hardware.
+      2. It ensures low latency and high throughput.
+      3. it returns the response in less time
+   2. Caching Dynamic Data
+      1. it has an expiry time or a TTL “Time To Live”.
+      2. After the TTL ends, the data is purged from the cache and the newly updated data is stored in it.
+This process is known as Cache Invalidation.
+   3. Caching Static Data
+      1. images, font files, CSS & other similar files.
+      2. cached on the client-side in the browser or their local memory.
+      3. on the CDNs the Content Delivery Networks.
+   4. helps applications maintain their expected behaviour during network interruptions.
+2. When and where?
+   1. When?
+      1. it’s always a good idea to use a cache
+      2. used at any layer of the application
+      3. common usage of caching is database caching.
+   2. Where?
+      1. client browser to cache static data.
+      2. database
+      3. We can always cache the frequently accessed content on our website
+      4. user sessions in a cache.
+      5. OS level
+      6. at the network level
+      7. CDN
+      8. Key-Value store
+      9. cross-module communication in a microservices architecture by saving the shared data
+      10. DB writes can be batched using cache
+3. Caching Strategies
+   1. Cache Aside
+      1. The data is lazy-loaded in the cache.
+      2. Flow
+         1. User requests
+         2. Look into cache
+         3. if present return
+         4. or hit db and add in cache
+         5. Item deleted from cache after TTL
+      3. When?
+         1. Read heavy system
+         2. rare updates
+   2. Read-Through
+      1. cache always stays consistent with the database.
+      2. Flow
+         1. User requests
+         2. Look into cache
+         3. if present return
+         4. or hit db and update cache
+         5. Cache service syncs writes to db and cache
+         6. Item deleted from ache after TTL
+      3. When?
+         1. When we want consistent cache
+   3. Write-Through
+      1. each & every information written to the database goes through the cache.
+      2. Flow
+         1. User writes data
+         2. It updates cache
+         3. writes to db
+      3. When?
+         1. Write heavy systems
+         2. games
+   4. Write-Back
+      1. Cache updated and later writtern to DB
+      2. Flow
+         1. User writes data
+         2. Updated in cache
+         3. after some time updated in DB
+      3. When?
+         1. Write heavy system
+         2. It might loose consistency when cache dies before updating db